Broccoli osteoarthritis

 Osteoarthritis is the leading cause of disability, affecting six million people in the United Kingdom.
 It is a degenerative disease which gradually destroys the hyaline cartilage lining the joints, particularly the feet, hips and knees; the fingers and spine too.

 What is currently known is that people who exercise have less arthritis, as do those who eat fatty fish.
-Movement of the joints and omega-3 fatty acids have a beneficial effect on hyaline cartilage.
+Movement of the joints and omega-3 fatty acids have beneficial effects on hyaline cartilage.

 Hyaline cartilage

-Hyaline cartilage is the hard, white, shiny, and super smooth lining of your bones; it enables joints to move freely.
+Hyaline cartilage is the hard, white lining of your bones; it enables joints to move freely.
+It's shiny when seen in daylight and super smooth.

 Subluxated joints too become arthritic.
 Just ask your DC.

-Part of the solution is broccoli arthritis but in general a return to the diet that you grandmother once served; you'll find it included a multitude of coloured foods.
+Part of the solution is broccoli arthritis but in general a return to the diet that you great-grandmother once served; you'll find it included a multitude of coloured foods.

 Chicken bones broth

-Chicken bones broth is so easy to make; store the left overs of the carcass in the freezer and then boil them when you have enough or better still pressure cook the remains for the perfect soup and better health for your joints.
+Chicken bones broth is so easy to make; store the leftovers of the carcass in the freezer and then boil them when you have enough.
+Better still pressure-cook the remains for the perfect soup and better health for your joints.

-This bouillon plus broccoli gives you the perfect protection against osteoarthritis.
+This bouillon plus broccoli gives you the excellent protection against osteoarthritis.

-Prof Ian Clark, of the school of biological sciences, who is leading the research said that we have an aging population and coming up with new strategies for preventing diseases such as osteoarthritis is important.
+Prof Ian Clark of the school of biological sciences, who is leading the research said that we have an aging population; coming up with new strategies for preventing diseases such as osteoarthritis is important.
+However it's not only the elderly who are suffering; young women in particular, especially if they are only eating typical grocery store food are also at risk.

 This is in part to improve the quality of life for sufferers but also to reduce the economic burden of arthritis on society.

-They are also studying the effects of eating garlic which also appears to slow the aging of hyaline cartilage.
-They think that a substance called diallyl disulphide which is found in large amounts in garlic is the active ingredient.
+They are also studying the effects of eating garlic which appears to slow the aging of hyaline cartilage.
+They think that a substance called "diallyl-disulphide" which is found in large amounts in garlic is the active ingredient.

 The coloured and pungent foods have vital roles, as in broccoli osteoarthritis; think of chilies too.